 - The Role of Clinicians in Ending Isolation

-This module explores various dimensions that contribute to a culture of safety and wellbeing within the facility and help to prevent undesired incidents from occurring in the first place.
+This module explores various dimensions that contribute to a culture of safety and wellbeing within a facility and help to prevent undesired incidents from occurring.
 The session will cover the importance of a rigorous daily schedule (featuring education, programming, recreation, and treatment) that engages and supports youth; the need for strong family and youth engagement and partnership; the role of the physical environment; and de-escalation strategies in promoting a safe and positive facility culture.

 This session examines the role of data collection in ending the use of isolation, addressing: